Acurast/acurast-core/pallets/acurast/README.md

 ## Introduction

-The Acurast Pallet allows a Parachain to integrate the Acurast functionality to be able to securly receive real world data posted by the Acurast Data Transmitters.
+The Acurast Pallet allows a Parachain to integrate the Acurast functionality to be able to securly receive real world data posted by the Acurast Processors.

 The Pallet exposes a number of extrinsic.